Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 The Online Budget

-Apps and other digital tools make budgeting as easy as creating a log-in and connecting existing accounts to track spending.
-You can also set up budgets for upcoming purchases.
+Apps and other digital tools make budgeting as easy as creating a log-in and connecting existing bank and credit card accounts to track spending.
+The platform will automatically categorize your spending, help you set spending and saving targets, and track your progress.

-An online tool can be helpful for those who feel intimidated by budgeting prep or prefer a more passive look at spending.
+An online tool can be helpful for those who feel intimidated by budgeting prep or prefer a clear, automated overview of their finances.

 Using a credit card to budget isn’t so different from a traditional budget.
 Keep these 11 tips in mind when building a credit card budget.